Theodus/jennet/README.md

 - **Route Parameters:** Allow the router to parse the incoming URL path for you by specifying a route parameter.
 The router will then store a dynamic value in the context.

-- **File Server:** Easily serve static files and set custom NotFound handlers
+- **File Server:** Easily serve static files and set custom NotFound handlers.

 ## Usage